2008–09 Slovenian Hockey League season

-The 2008–09 Slovenian Hockey League was the 18th season of the Slovenian Ice Hockey League.
+The 2008–09 Slovenian Hockey League season was the 18th season of the Slovenian Ice Hockey League.
 The competition was mostly made up of teams from Slovenia, but there were also two teams from Croatia.

 At the end of the regular season, the playoffs were held.
 It was the first time that the playoffs featured a non-Slovenian team.
 Jesenice won the title after defeating Olimpija in the final.